Steve Harrison (ice hockey)

 Steve Harrison (born April 25, 1958) is a Canadian former professional ice hockey defenceman.
 He last played for the Fort Worth Fire of the Central Hockey League.
+He is currently the head coach for the Carolina Thunderbirds in the FPHL.

 Career

 Early career

-After playing with the Toronto Marlboros and briefly for the Markham Waxers, Harrison was drafted by the St. Louis Blues, 39th overall, in the 1978 NHL Amateur Draft.
-However, he did not play in the NHL and spent the majority of his career with the Salt Lake Golden Eagles during their time in Central Professional Hockey League.
+Harrison was drafted from the Toronto Marlboros by the St. Louis Blues, 39th overall, in the 1978 NHL Amateur Draft, but he never played in the NHL and spent the majority of his career with the Salt Lake Golden Eagles.
 He has also played in the SM-liiga.

 Coaching

-Prior to the 1993–94 CHL season, Harrison was named the head coach of the Fort Worth Fire.
+Before the 1993–94 CHL season, Harrison was named the head coach of the Fort Worth Fire.
 After the Fire finished with a combined record of 57-63-10 in 2 seasons, failing to qualify for the playoffs in both seasons, he was fired and replaced with Bill McDonald.

-Harrison was named the head coach of the Toledo Storm for the 2003–04 ECHL season but was replaced mid-season by Nick Vitucci.
+Harrison was appointed head coach of the Toledo Storm for the 2003–04 ECHL season but was replaced partway through the season by Nick Vitucci.